 In a few Native American cultures, a dreamcatcher is traditionally a handmade willow hoop, with a web woven onto it.
 The dreamcatcher may also have items sacred to Native Americans, like certain beads or feathers.
 In traditional use, they are often hung over cradles as protection.

 Dreamcatchers have become a common craft, and this bohemian lace version is a pretty decoration to hang in any room.
 It’s a great way to utilize lace doilies, which aren’t as popular as they used to be in Grandma’s days.

 Sadie Seasongoods is a blog by an awesome lady named Sarah, dedicated to “approachable repurposing and upcycling projects using vintage treasures and thrifted finds!”

 There are many new and fun types of spray paints out there that are ushering in a new wave of crafts.
-Krylon Looking Glass Silver-Like Paint, Martha Stewart Crafts Frost Translucent Glass Paint, Rust-Oleum Oil Rubbed Bronze Metallic Paint are the three types you should get for this project.
+Krylon Looking Glass Silver-Like Paint, Martha Stewart Crafts Frost Translucent Glass Paint, and Rust-Oleum Oil Rubbed Bronze Metallic Paint are the three types you should get for this project.
 Each one is quite useful for hundreds of crafts – there’s almost no end to the things you could find to spray with metallic paint.

-Vintage salt shakers are one of those cool looking trinkets that are almost irresistible to pick up at thrift stores and garage sales.
+Vintage salt shakers are one of those cool-looking trinkets that are almost irresistible to pick up at thrift stores and garage sales.
 There’s only so much salt you can shake though, so this is a wonderful project to put them to use.

 It’s so easy too!
-Just twist annealed wire around a Sharpie in a coil, then work it through the holes at the top of the shakers.
+Just twist the annealed wire around a Sharpie in a coil, then work it through the holes at the top of the shakers.
 Annealed wire is heated and cooled slowly to harden and reduce brittleness.

 The author of this blog uses hers to display her handmade jewelry at flea markets.
 What could you use them for?